cssnano/cssnano/CONTRIBUTING.md

 pnpm bench:compare -- before after
 ```

 Smoke output only verifies that the harness and fixture work.
-Use the stable
+Use the balanced
-default for performance comparisons; it retains raw replicates and reports a
+comparison workflow for performance reports.
+It retains every measured
-confidence interval and verdict.
+iteration and fresh-process block, provenance, schedule metadata, and raw
+artifact.
+An interval spanning 1 is statistically inconclusive; reports say
+“within the declared 10% margin,” never “the same.”

+The comparison CLI exits 0 for a generated report, including an inconclusive
+report.
+Invalid artifacts, execution failures, and correctness mismatches exit
+nonzero.
+Performance conclusions remain advisory and cannot fail the command
+until an explicitly documented `--policy=gate` mode is introduced.

 Mutation testing is not part of the required test or CI path.
 A surviving
 mutation means the current tests did not detect that simulated fault; a